ViktorHaag/eagle-pass/source/regions/oakbluff.rst

 in prartical terms, the Empire has almost no active presence here, and the village is run in the traditional native manner, by a counsel of elders.

+**0517**. *Pearce's Corners* -- A cluster of farms, the principle one owned by the Pearce family (Peran and his wife Melloney).
+Peran keeps sheep and has a small orchard; he regularly shops wool and fruit in Oak-bluff.
+He and his farmer neighbours have been victimized by the Ghost Beggars bandit gang.